 Very aesthetic, 5 sharp clear-to-translucent quartz xls w/ some light hematite staining, contrasted with sharp, dark hematite rhombs.
 Contact in back does not detract.
 From the Dave Daniel Collection, previously from Rob Lavinsky.

 Perfect doubly terminated Quartz with smaller one, with an interior like a micro circus.
 Turn it around and sideways and the trapped solid Hydrocarbon inclusions float in liquid and gas bubbles float upwards inside the bubbles.
 This is a carnival inside a crystal.

 An extremely rare Amethyst specimen, purchased in Brazil by Jack Lowell in 1973, on his first trip to Brazil, from the famous jewelry designer Haroldo Burle Marx.
 It began growth as a colorless enlongated prism, and at a later time formed a deep reddish purple tip with several smaller Amethyst crystals of the same color.
-It came from a pegmatite, which is a rare geologic origin for
+It came from a pegmatite, which is a rare geologic origin for a